Master's, EdS, and Certificate Programs

 An electronic version of the thesis, thesis-equivalent project, or EdS field project (collectively referred to as ETDs) is required.
 An ETD is a document expressed in a format simultaneously suitable for machine archives and worldwide retrieval.
 Preparation of the ETD may be done using most word processor or document preparation systems that incorporate relevant multimedia objects.

-As part of the ETD submission, students’ abstracts are published in UMI’s Master’s Theses or Dissertations Abstracts publications.
-Upon submission, the student authorizes ProQuest to produce copies of his or her work on demand for a fee.
-However, the student may request that UMI not distribute (or embargo) his or her ETD until further notice (up to two years).
-Some reasons for this include if there is a patent pending, the student’s employer requires a review of the work, or a publishing agreement requires initial publication.
+As part of the ETD submission, students’ abstracts are published in UMI’s Master’s Theses Abstracts publications.
+Upon submission, the student authorizes ProQuest to produce copies of their work on demand for a fee.
+However, the student may request that UMI not distribute (or embargo) their ETD until further notice (up to two years).
+Some reasons for this include patent pending, the student’s employer requires a review of the work, or a publishing agreement requires initial publication.

-NOTE: There may be a fee to submit the ETD through ProQuest.
-The amount is noted on the website.
+PLEASE NOTE: There may be a fee to submit the ETD through ProQuest; the amounts are noted on their website.

 After successfully uploading the thesis/project, the Office of Graduate Studies will be notified electronically by ProQuest of the submission and asked to provide final approval.
 Final approval of the thesis/project will not be granted if the Report on Completion of Degree form is not completed and on file in the Office of Graduate Studies.